Ka Mate: Teams who have faced Ka Mate

+All of the above 60 games were won by the All Blacks except for one against the World XV on 18 April 1992.

+Numbers in brackets indicate how many times each team has faced the "Ka Mate" haka.

+Use in politics

+On 14 November 2024, lawmaker Hana-Rawhiti Maipi-Clarke –representing Te Pāti Māori as a Member of Parliament since 2023– protested a first reading of the Treaty Principles Bill that attempts to clarify interpretations of an 1840 Treaty of Waitangi between the Māori and The Crown by tearing a copy of the bill in half while leading "Ka Mate" with the rest of her party and other opposition compatriots.
+Following this, the Speaker, Gerry Brownlee, suspended Parliament for 20 minutes and called for the gallery to be cleared, as well as naming Maipi-Clarke for her actions, suspending her from Parliament for 24 hours and docking her pay.

 Ownership

 Between 1998 and 2006, Ngāti Toa attempted to trademark "Ka Mate" to prevent its use by commercial organisations without their permission.
 In 2006, the Intellectual Property Office of New Zealand declined their claim on the grounds that "Ka Mate" had achieved wide recognition in New Zealand and abroad as representing New Zealand as a whole and not a particular trader.
 In March 2011, New Zealand Rugby Union came to an amicable agreement with the iwi not to bring the mana of the haka into disrepute.

 In 2009, as a part of a wider settlement of grievances, the New Zealand government agreed to: